10 Things to Do and See in Athens as a Solo Traveler

 It’s a sociable city with a strong cafe and taverna culture, and the ongoing financial crisis has left its mark in the form of a resilient and exciting creative energy.

 Greeks are known for their warmth and hospitality; it’s an easy place to make new friends.
 And it’s currently great value compared to other European capitals.

-Is Athens Great to Visit as a Solo (Female) Traveler?
+Athens as a Solo Female Traveler

 Athens is a city that really rewards a little time and exploration.
 All in all, it’s a perfect choice for the solo traveler but of course, all these activities are also recommendations for all other travelers to Athens.

 If you can afford to stay in the center then do.

 Central hotels and apartments come at a slight premium – especially if there’s an Acropolis view attached – but it’s worth it to be within walking distance of the sights.

 If you decide to look further afield for value, pick an area close to a metro station.